-Rufino Silva, MD, PhD
+Rufino Silva MD, PhD

-In 1992, Hartnett et al.(7) described nine cases of retinal neovascularization, to which they referred as “deep retinal vascular anomalous complex”.
+In 1992, Hartnett et al.(7). described nine cases of retinal neovascularization, to which they referred as “deep retinal vascular anomalous complex”.

 In 2001, Yannuzzi et al. described chorioretinal anastomosis as neovascular proliferation with origin in the retina, and proposed the designation of RAP – retinal angiomatous proliferation(9).

-Several authors(10-15) maintained the designation of chorioretinal anastomosis, proposing a choroidal origin for this clinical entity.
+Still, several authors(10-13) maintained the designation of chorioretinal anastomosis, proposing a choroidal origin for this clinical entity.

 However, RAP is still the most common designation.